PabloCorso/eol-decentralized-cup/README.md

 ## Technical limitations

 Currently the cup would need some considerate manual orchestration.
-This managing will be centralized as opposed to the cup levels on which anyone can collaborate with.
+This management will be centralized as opposed to the cup levels on which anyone can collaborate with.
 This centralized person or group or persons will be the cup admins.

 The cup must be managed by the admins in elma.online or somewhere else.
 The duration must be set from the beginning.